uclaacm/recursion-lab/README.md

 EG: `git commit -m "changes" -n`

+### Assets are angry and won't accept <x filetype>
-- Our webpack set-up currently accepts asset files with the following extensions: `png, svg, jpg/jpeg, gif, mp3`
+Our webpack set-up currently accepts asset files with the following extensions: `png, svg, jpg/jpeg, gif, mp3`

 Code for it can be seen in line 22 `webpack.dev.js` and in `webpack.prod.js`